 Poor measurement and forecasting practices for factory capacity have contributed to this problem.
 In most facilities, managers measure their production capacity using only a small number of the relevant metrics and with impractical assumptions.
 They often ignore common capacity disruptions like worker absenteeism, supply delays, and production bottlenecks, resulting in inaccurate capacity measurements and unrealistic production targets.
 This can lead to poor outcomes and forced labor conditions for workers, such as excessive overtime, unsafe working conditions, or outsourcing production to unregulated facilities (often beyond the scope of brand and third-party social audits).

 What is the role of brands and retailers?

-To this already unattainable standard, brands and retailers (or buyers) add additional price, time, and volume pressures that are ultimately borne by workers in both the contracted and unauthorized subcontracted facilities.
+To this already unattainable standard, brands and retailers (or buyers) add price, time, and volume pressures that are ultimately borne by workers in both the contracted and unauthorized subcontracted facilities.
 In the global value chain, buyers hold more power in the sourcing relationship and are able to force suppliers to assume most of the costs and liability.
-As with so much of the modern global economy, buyers purchasing practices are too often based on short-term thinking that prioritizes immediate cost savings over long-term stability.
+As with so much of the modern global economy, buyers’ purchasing practices are too often based on short-term thinking that prioritizes immediate cost savings over long-term stability.
 The hidden cost of doing business this way is human: dangerous working conditions, low wages, and human rights abuse.

 Through the Supplier Capacity Program SAI is working to develop a better method for calculating and forecasting production capacity and to improve buyer-supplier communication and negotiation.